Multiple codings for self-similar sets with overlaps

-Then by Conditions (A)--(D) it follows that the fundamental intervals are located from left to right in the following way: the most left one is $f_1(I)$, and then the second one is $f_2(I)$, and the most right one is $f_m(I)$.
-Furthermore, there exist two neighbouring fundamental intervals having a non-empty intersection, and also two neighbouring fundamental intervals { having} an empty intersection.
-But any three fundamental intervals must have a null intersection.
-By Condition (D) it follows that a fundamental interval cannot be contained in another fundamental interval, and the intersection of fundamental intervals cannot be a singleton.
+where $f_{i_1\cdots i_k}(\cdot):=f_{i_1}\circ\cdots\circ f_{i_k}(\cdot)$ denotes the compositions of the maps $f_{i_1}, \ldots, f_{i_k}$. \end{enumerate} The intervals $f_i(I), i=1,\cdots,m$ are called the \emph{basic intervals} of $\Phi=(E, \{f_i\}_{i=1}^m)$.
+Then by Conditions (A)--(D) it follows that $m\ge 3$, and the basic intervals are located from left to right in the following way {(see, e.g., Figure \ref{fig:1})}.
+The most left one is $f_1(I)$, and the second one is $f_2(I)$, and the most right one is $f_m(I)$.
+Furthermore, there exist two neighboring basic intervals having a non-empty intersection, and also exist two neighboring basic intervals having an empty intersection.
+But any three basic intervals must have an empty intersection.
+By Condition (D) it follows that {any} basic interval cannot be {included} in another {basic} interval, and the intersection of basic intervals cannot be a singleton.

+Here we mention that Condition (D) is always associated with {the \emph{complete overlap} condition} (cf.~\cite{Hochman-2014}).
+This class of complete overlapping SIFSs has been studied by many people from different aspects.
+Ngai and Wang \cite{Ngai_Wang_2001} calculated the Hausdorff dimension of the overlapping self-similar sets.
+Rao and Wen \cite{Rao-Wen-1998} considered the topology of a special class of overlapping self-similar sets $E_\lambda$ generated by $ f_1(x)=\frac{x}{3},$ $f_2(x)=\frac{x+\lambda}{3}$ and $f_3(x)=\frac{x+2}{3}, $ where $\lambda\in[0, 1]$.
+In particular, they determined for which rational number $\lambda$ the self-similar set $E_\lambda$ contains interior points (Kenyon \cite{Keyon_1997} proved similar result).
+The generating IFSs for $E_\lambda$ was recently investigated by Dajani et al.~\cite{Dajani-Kong-Yao-2019}.
+Guo et al.~\cite{Guo-Li-Wang-Xi-2012} considered the Lipschitz equivalence for a class of self-similar sets with complete overlaps.

-Let $(E, \set{f_i}_{i=1}^m)\in \E$.
-Then for any $x\in E$ there exists a sequence $(d_i)=d_1d_2\cdots\in\set{1,2,\cdots,m}^\f$ such that (cf.~\cite{Falconer_1990})
+Let $\Phi=(E, \{f_i\}_{i=1}^m)\in \mathcal{E}$.
+Then for any $x\in E$ there exists a sequence $(d_i)=d_1d_2\cdots\in\{1,2,\cdots,m\}^{\N}$ such that (cf.~\cite{Falconer_1990})